MakenaJones/mental_health_searches/README.md

 Prophet time series modelling, which performed well in predicting some mental health searches, did not perform better by adding COVID-19 restrictions as one-time holidays during the time periods at the beginning, middle and end of the pandemic.

 ---
-## Conclusions and Further Study
+## Conclusions
+Regarding the first part of our problem statement, on whether time series models including the various state restrictions create better forecasts for the various mental health related google search terms than models without, the answer is for certain search terms during certain time periods.
+More specifically:
 * Mental health had an increase in searches towards the end of the pandemic in all states (regardless of restrictions in place)
-* Forecasting 'counseling' in beginning of pandemic using restrictions as exogenous features improved the performance of both models (multistep/SARIMAX) for most restricted states
+* Forecasting 'counseling' in beginning of pandemic using restrictions as exogenous features improved the performance of both models (multistep/SARIMAX) for most restricted states.
 * In the middle of the pandemic, SARIMA and Recursive multi-step models for the most Restricted States were improved when it came to forecasting 'anxiety', 'mental health' and particularly 'depression', when exogenous features were included in the models.
-* At the end of the pandemic, forecasting 'depression' and 'counseling' searches benefited from adding COVID Restrictions as exogenous features in both SARIMAX and recursive multi-step forecasting models for least restricted states
+* At the end of the pandemic, forecasting 'depression' and 'counseling' searches benefited from adding COVID Restrictions as exogenous features in both SARIMAX and recursive multi-step forecasting models for least restricted states.

+To answer the second part of our problem statement, regarding whether models see the changing search pattern after restrictions were enforced, the answer is only for 'counseling' searches at the beginning of the Covid-19 pandemic.
+More specifically:
 * SARIMAX and Greykite showed the reduction of counseling searches at the beginning of the Covid-19 restrictions compared to normal for this period of time.

+---
+### Further Study
-* Further study/limitations - if wanting to isolate the effect of the restrictions themselves, would have to incorporate other factors that were occuring concurrently before, during and after the pandemic into our models.
+ If wanting to isolate the effect of the restrictions themselves, we would have to incorporate other factors that were occuring concurrently before, during and after the pandemic into our models.
-* Would be interesting to examine if actual patient numbers/calls to health lines/requests for telehealth services changed for counseling/mental health related services during the periods we examined since we were only looking at Google searches.
+ Would be interesting to examine if actual patient numbers/calls to health lines/requests for telehealth services changed for counseling/mental health related services during the periods we examined since we were only looking at Google searches.

 ---
 ### Software Requirements